ElouanBahri/ElouanBahri/README.md

   <img src="https://img.shields.io/badge/Jupyter-F37626?style=for-the-badge&logo=jupyter&logoColor=white" alt="Jupyter">
 </div>

-hese tools and languages allow me to tackle a wide range of projects and deliver robust solutions.
+These tools and languages allow me to tackle a wide range of projects and deliver robust solutions.
 From data analysis and machine learning to full-stack web development and algorithmic trading, I am equipped with the skills needed to excel in various fields.

 ## Projects 💡